gjoelbye/PatternLocal/CONTRIBUTING.md

 - [ ] Type hints added
 - [ ] Examples updated if needed

-## Questions?

-- Open an issue for questions
-- Check existing issues and PRs
-- Contact maintainers if needed

 ## License

 By contributing, you agree that your contributions will be licensed under the MIT License.

-Thank you for contributing to PatternLocal! 🎉